2026 Statistics PhD Survey

 The other explanation highlighted by multiple respondents is that the Data Scientist job has many new entrants, with very little barrier to entry:

 The "sexiness" of a job title has always been extremely important (overly so) for one's future career moves.
 "Data Scientist" was once that sexy job title — infamously treading all over "Statistician".
-And now "data scientists" are a dime a dozen, as everyone and their mother have played with some spreadsheets, taken a CodeAcademy course, etc. and market themselves to the world as a "data scientist".
+And now "data scientists" are a dime a dozen, as everyone and their mother have played with some spreadsheets, taken a Codecademy course, etc. and market themselves to the world as a "data scientist".

 — Independent consultant